leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 14. Considering that [alters](https://magicalter.com/ "alter") are a thing and [harmless offering](http://www.mtgmintcard.com/articles/writers/freyalise/holistic-wisdom-10-cutest-cards-ever "harm") is a legal card, I don't find the complaint that different IPs will ruin the game as strong as the arguments that I'll detail later.
 It does matter to a vocal group of players though.
 15. There were many complaints, and I want to focus on the ones that seemed to be stronger arguments and that more people voiced their opinion on.
 16. h/t reddit thread [here](https://www.reddit.com/r/magicTCG/comments/j6rwjc/hasbro_goal_double_wotc_revenue_will_this_destroy/ "reddit")
+17. As mentioned before, there's nothing preventing players from just deciding to ignore the rules committee and ban the cards among friends.
+The uproar is partially due to players realising the rules committee is acting against player interests, and also ignoring the key issues by sidestepping them
+18. To be clear, I'm not recommending people to short Hasbro, or anything of that nature.
+I don't have enough expertise to predict here, and would guess there's probably 80% chance Magic survives this and just keeps growing, expanding to multiple popular IPs.
+A lot of rich people willing to pay for paper.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*